 True to its name, Call of Duty: Mobile brings the classic COD experience to the platform, with running, gunning, and a pretty clever auto-fire system that makes the game far more playable on mobile.
-There’s a reason Call of Duty: Mobile won mobile game of the year at last year’s Game Awards; it is honestly quite an astonishing game.
+There’s a reason Call of Duty: Mobile won mobile game of the year at the 2019 Game Awards; it is honestly quite an astonishing game.
 If you fancy some sneaky tactics, give our Call of Duty: Mobile tips guide a look-see.

-It’s a well known fact that a great deal of people used to play PUBG on PC solely for its hilarious bugs and glitches, so it’s kind of funny that PUBG Mobile is actually a very well put together game, channelling the classic battle royale experience for you and your friends.
-The game also receives regular updates and content, including new guns and vehicles, such as with the Mad Miramar update recently.
+It’s a well-known fact that plenty of people used to play PUBG on PC for its hilarious bugs and glitches, so it’s kind of funny that PUBG Mobile is actually a very well put together game, channelling the classic battle royale experience for you and your friends.
+The game also receives regular updates and content, including new guns and vehicles, all of which you can see in our PUBG Mobile update guide.

 A brilliant version of the original, Minecraft: Pocket Edition has everything the main game does, with crafting, huge open worlds, and mobs of creatures roaming the landscape.
 It’s the perfect place to hang out with friends, explore, and build all sorts of weird things together.
 It’s so popular in fact that some people choose to play Minecraft: Pocket Edition on PC.
 There’s also an AR Minecraft game called Minecraft Earth, if any of you fancy heading out into the wild blue yonder once this has all passed.